Meet the Oscar-Nominated Filmmakers: Edgar Barens, Director, 'Prison Terminal: The Last Days of Private Jack Hall '

 D: You documented some extremely sensitive and intimate scenes—the most profound of which is Jack's passing.
 Talk about the process of gaining the trust of the medical staff, the inmates and especially Jack and his son.

 EB: Gaining the trust of the staff was a gradual process.
 Usually when I start a film like this, I tend to not bring out my camera too soon.
-I waited about a month before I introduced my camera
+I waited about a month before I introduced my camera into the prison.

 Instead I would get to the prison very early in the morning and stay until very late in the evening.
 This way, the medical and correctional staffs and the prisoners would get used to seeing me, see that I was dedicated to the topic, and gradually trust me.